ReneeDeLuca/goal-crushers/README.md

 - Quickly analyze data visually with our easy to read calendar.
 - Personalize the app's appearance according to individual preferences.
 - Responsive design for seamless use across different devices.
+- Ability to 'like' and comment on public goals of other users.
-- Follow other users with the ability to 'like' and comment their public goals.
+- Follow other users to offer support and encouragement.
 - 'Feed' view based on followed users.

 Coming soon: